-Our work focuses on helping schools become future-oriented organizations that build upon their traditional strengths to best serve the students of today and tomorrow.
+Our work focuses on helping K-12 schools become future-oriented organizations that build upon their traditional strengths to better serve the students of today and tomorrow.

-As part of NC State’s College of Education, we don’t just Think and Do; we challenge others to innovate with us.
-Through cutting-edge research and cross-sector collaboration between education, government and private industries, we empower educators and their students to be forward-thinking learners and leaders, contribute to our social and economic well being, and meet the challenges of a global knowledge workforce.
+As part of the College of Education, we Think and Do by inviting and challenging others to innovate with us.
+Informed by cutting-edge research and in collaboration with partners in education, government and private industries, we empower educators and their students to be forward-thinking learners and leaders.
+In this manner, we contribute to the social and economic well being of North Carolina and help our schools meet the challenges of preparing students for the global workforce.

-Our role in addressing the challenge of creating the next generation of schooling is consistent with both the research and land-grant outreach roles of NC State and its College of Education, and our work is strengthened by our connections with the college and the university.
-We are located on NC State’s Centennial Campus, where corporate and government organizations and business incubators work in partnership with faculty and students in a highly innovative environment.
+Our work is consistent with both the research and land-grant outreach mission of NC State University and its College of Education.
+We are located on NC State’s Centennial Campus, where university, corporate and government organizations partner with faculty and students in a highly innovative environment.

 We are proud to be named in honor of William Friday, former president of the University of North Carolina system, and his wife, Ida, who were passionate advocates and leaders in education for over 50 years.

-Advancing education through innovation in digital-age teaching, learning and leadership, we bring together students, teachers, researchers, policy-makers, educational professionals and other community members to foster collaborations in improving education.
+Advancing K-12 education through innovation in teaching, learning and leadership, we bring together students, teachers, researchers, policymakers and educational professionals to foster collaborations that improve education for all learners.

 Our Partnership with Centennial Campus Magnet Middle School